-1.7.1 Seep and Pipeline Reporting to BSEE
+1.7.1 Seep and Pipeline Reporting to BSEE or Other Source Authorities

-Seeps and unburied charted and uncharted pipelines shall be reported to the Bureau of Safety and Environmental Enforcement via email to pipelines@bsee.gov with a carbon copy to the HSD/NSD Project Manager or COR and the Navigation Manager.
+Seeps and unburied charted and uncharted pipelines shall be reported to the Bureau of Safety and Environmental Enforcement via email to pipelines@bsee.gov or NPMS@dot.gov for the Great Lakes with a carbon copy to the HSD/NSD Project Manager or COR and the Navigation Manager.
 The body of the email should include the location of the seep/exposed pipeline (latitude/longitude), distance from charted feature, date and time of observation, depth (if appropriate) and an image.
-Copies of all correspondences shall be included in DR Appendix II.
+All relevant correspondence shall be listed in DR Appendix II.